Eixix/ant-colony-optimisation/README.md

 # 2. Execution

-After cloning the from inside the project directory
+After cloning from inside the project directory

 ## With Docker